stefanjwojcik/ErcotMagic/README.md

     - [ ] Parse Ancillary Service offers

-- [ ] Interesting Features
+- [ ] API Features
+    - [ ] Get the latest data available for a given date
-    - [ ] SCEDDY - A tool to determine the optimal energy offer price for a given day
+    - [ ] Sceddy - A tool to determine the optimal energy offer price for a given day
     - [ ] Stack - Generates an expected price curve for a given day based on historical data and net load for the coming day
-    - [ ] Proxy - Generates spreads of DART for a given day based on historical data  (net load, generation, outages, etc)
+    - [ ] Proxy - Generates spreads of DART for a given day based on historical proxy data (net load, generation, outages, etc)
-    - [ ] Replay - Training data for a BESS RL model
+    - [ ] Replay - Training data for a BESS RL model (for renewable-tied resources, includes solar output)
-    - [ ] Congest - Generates congestion prices for a given day based on historical data
+    - [ ] Congest - Generates congestion prices for a given forward day based on historical data

 ## Other Things to do